JeremyLoh/OverTheWire/README.md

 To gain access to the next level, you should use the `setuid` binary in the home directory.
 Execute it without arguments to find out how to use it.
 The password for this level can be found in the usual place (`/etc/bandit_pass`), after you have used the setuid binary.

+### Level 20

+There is a `setuid` binary in the home directory that does the following: it makes a connection to `localhost` on the port you specify as a commandline argument.
+It then reads a line of text from the connection and compares it to the password in the previous level (`bandit20`).
+If the password is correct, it will transmit the password for the next level (`bandit21`).

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)